Seefeld - Tyrolean Wonderland

-It was a hundred years ago, when a group of Swiss champions of Nature created Engadin National Park, the Alps' very first wildlife reserve.
+A hundred years ago a group of Swiss champions of Nature created Engadin National Park, the Alps' very first wildlife reserve.
 Human interference ceased: and that meant no more rescue campaigns either, like the secret smuggling of Ibexes over the pass from Italy just a few years before.
-Nature up here should be as free as the glacier waters have always been.
-Here, a drop can determine where it wants to go: east to the Inn, Danube and Black Sea, north to the Rhine and the North Sea, or south to the Adriatic and the Mediterranean.
-A hundred years have passed - and man has watched in wonder as a new balance has established itself in this Alpine wonderland: the Ibex thrive, the bearded vulture is back in force, and even large predators - lynx, wolves and bears - are starting to Claim back their old hunting grounds.
-This documentary follows their tracks to celebrate a spectacular pioneering story of nature preservation.
+Nature up here should be as free as the glacier waters had always been.
+Here a drop can decide where it wants to go: east to the Inn, the Danube and Black Sea; north to the Rhine and the North Sea; or south to the Adriatic and the Mediterranean.
+Now, after a century, a new balance has established itself in this Alpine wonderland.
+The Ibex thrive, the bearded vulture is back in force, and even large predators - lynx, wolves and bears - are beginning to reclaim their old hunting grounds.
+This documentary follows in their tracks to celebrate a spectacular pioneering story of nature preservation.

 Forest of Fantasies